LiquidIce95/Quant_Data_Platform/platform_files/architecture.md

 - Data that does not qualify for the gold layer is also stored in a designated place
 - Only connectors can load into the silver layer

-We allow these implementations to add fields not present in the category schemas.

 ### Gold layer